Chevrolet Corvette (C2): Styling & design

+While Duntov was developing an innovative new chassis for the 1963 Corvette, designers were adapting and refining the basic look of the racing Sting Ray for the production model.
+A fully functional space buck (a wooden mock-up created to work out interior dimensions) was completed by early 1960, production coupe styling was locked up for the most part by April, and the interior, instrument panel included, was in place by November.
+Only in the fall of 1960 did the designers turn their creative attention to a new version of the traditional Corvette convertible and, still later, its detachable hardtop.

 The first-ever production Corvette coupe sported a fastback body with a long hood and a raised windsplit that ran the length of the roof and continued down the back on a pillar that bisected the rear window into right and left halves.
 The split backlite is usually attributed to Mitchell, who claimed to have been inspired by the 57SC Bugatti "Atlantique" coupe.
 The feature actually predated both the C2 Corvette and Bob McLean's Q-Corvette, having been used by Harley Earl on both his Oldsmobile Golden Rocket show car and his own more traditional design studies for the C2 Corvette, some of which had progressed to full-scale models.
 Earl's inspiration was said to have been a Scaglione-bodied Alfa Romeo coupé shown at the 1954 Turin Auto Show.
 A similar design would be used by the third-generation Buick Riviera that ran from 1971 to 1973.

 Quad headlamps were retained but newly hidden – the first American car so equipped since the 1942 DeSoto.
 The lamps were mounted in rotating housings that blended with the sharp-edged front end when "closed".
 Hidden headlamps would be a feature of the Corvette until the C6 model debuted in 2005.
 Coupe doors were cut into the roof, which made entry/exit easier in such a low-slung closed car.
 Faux vents were located in the hood and on the coupe's rear pillars; functional ones had been intended but were cancelled due to cost considerations.